rexrainbow/phaser3-rex-notes/docs/docs/groupnavigator.md

     var gameObject = navigator.getFocusedTarget();
     // var gameObject = navigator.focusedTarget;
     ```
-- Focus on game object
+- Focus on game object.
+Do nothing if that game object is not focus-enable.
     ```javascript
     navigator.focus(gameObject);
     ```